• Skip to content

 Accredited by the Joint Board of Moderators (JBM)

-• Our civil engineering courses are joint 7th in the UK for graduate prospects – Complete University Guide 2025
+• Our civil engineering courses are 2nd in the UK for student satisfaction and 12th in the UK for graduate prospects – Complete University Guide 2026

 Entry criteria